 PMTO Services at ISK

-The PMTO programs help parents address serious behavior problems in youth from preschool through adolescence.
+The PMTO program helps parents address serious behavior problems in youth from ages 3-18.

 Some Behaviors PMTO Addresses